-According to the researchers at the Royal College of Psychologists, we should be maximising exposure to natural light from the moment of waking up.
-You could try sleeping with open curtains and moving your bed to the window to absorb the early morning sunshine or alternatively, make sure you’re using your lunchbreak to get out into natural light.
+According to researchers at the Royal College of Psychologists, to help beat the winter blues we should be maximising exposure to natural light from the moment of waking up.
+You could try sleeping with open curtains and moving your bed to the window to absorb the early morning sunshine or alternatively, make sure you’re using your lunch break to get out into natural light.
 Points for effort if it’s raining!

 If having your weekday fix is hard, make sure you’re getting out and about at the weekend.
 For city dwellers, take a light seeking adventure into nearby countryside or parks and immerse yourself in nature.

 There’s also nothing like filling your lungs with fresh air to improve your mood.

 3. Eat good food